gaesu-96/custom_loupe/README.md

 After preparation, the last thing to do is specifying `path/to/your/dataset` in [dataset.yaml](configs/dataset.yaml).

 ## How to train
-Loupe employs a three-stage training process.
+Loupe employs a two or three stages training process.
 The first stage trains the classifier and can be executed with the following command:

 ```bash
 python src/train.py stage=cls